rfshelley/Documentation/smartapp-developers-guide/example-bon-voyage.rst

 ----------

-Our example SmartApp is fairly simple - it will monitor a set of presence detectors, and trigger a mode change when everyone has left.
+Our example SmartApp is fairly simple - it will monitor a set of presence detectors, and trigger a Mode change when everyone has left.

 To accomplish this, our app will need to do the following:

-- Gather the necessary input from the user, including which sensors to monitor, what mode to trigger, and other app preferences.
+- Gather the necessary input from the user, including which sensors to monitor, what Mode to trigger, and other app preferences.
-- Subscribe to the appropriate events, and take action when they are triggered.
+- Subscribe to the appropriate Events, and take action when they are triggered.

 Let's begin with configuring the preferences.